e3prom/rVRRPd/docs/api/reference.rst

 =============

 .. todo::
     The API is still under **active** development.
-The reference documention will be available when the API will be stable and ready for production use.
+The reference documentation will be available when the API will be stable and ready for production use.